sharojke/WakeApp-Notica/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Tag and Background

+Adding a tag and changing the color gave the note uniqueness.
+The views that appeared for selection were written programmatically, which gave some complexity.

 <img title="Edit 0" src="/Resources/GIF/edit-0.gif" width="200"/>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Bulleted List

+A lot of work has been done with NSAttributedString and NSRange.
+In this case, the bullet was a regular utf-symbol.
+Another problem was saving the note in the form in which the user made it.
+Fortunately, we can save NSAttributedString to Realm and the problem is gone.

 <img title="Edit 1" src="/Resources/GIF/edit-1.gif" width="200"/>